 \end{example}

-Next, consider the following example for illustration of the concept of nested application conditions.
-We will in practice be interested exclusively in \emph{finite} nested application conditions, i.e. in sequences (or in general DAGs) of conditions that ultimately end in an instance of a condition of the form $\exists(x,\ac{true})$.
-In this sense, the example below is sufficiently generic. \begin{example} The application condition below (on undirected multigraphs)
+Next, consider the following example for illustration of the concept of nested conditions.
+We will, in practice, be interested exclusively in \emph{finite} nested conditions, i.e. in sequences (or in general directed acyclic graphs) of conditions that ultimately end in an instance of a condition of the form $\exists(x,\ac{true})$.
+In this sense, the example below is sufficiently generic. \begin{example} The condition below (on undirected multigraphs)

 parses more explicitly into the diagram